EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 * Can I purchase in volume for my business?

   Currently, we only allow one laptop per pre-order, but there is no limit on the number of pre-orders per account.
 Once a configuration is in stock, you can add up to five laptops per order.
-If you need more or have special requests, please contact us through our support form, and we’ll reach out to you.
+If you need more or have special requests, please contact us through our [support form](https://frame.work/admin/product_configuration_faqs/1/%%7Bframework_for_business_url%7D#contact-us) and we’ll reach out to you.

 * What is the difference between the Framework Laptop 13 (Intel® Core™ Ultra Series 1) and the Framework Laptop 13 AMD Ryzen™ AI 300 Series)?